nutrixpos/pos/README.md

 You need to integrate with a separage GUI service to provide an interface for end users, you can find suggested GUIs in the [GUI](#gui) section.

+> Currently nutrix support only restaurant style cycle, where the order is sent first to the kitchen awaiting to be started then begin processing the inventory.

 **OpenAPI 3.x Docs :**
 [`modules/core/specs.api.yaml`](modules/core/specs.api.yaml)